 Understanding the common business visa application pitfalls can help you avoid them in the first place.
 The most common reasons for rejection are as follows:

-- Simply not meeting the eligibility criteria – Make sure that you meet all of the criteria before you apply.
+Make sure that you meet all of the criteria before you apply.
 If you are not sure, speak to an immigration Solicitor.
-Even it the best application will be refused if you do not meet a small aspect of the eligibility requirements.
+Even if the best application will be refused if you do not meet a small aspect of the eligibility requirements.

 YouTube is an invaluable resource for Indian nationals who want to start a business in the UK.
 Here are the top 5 that we recommend you watch: